developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 3. Click **Run**.
 4. When the query has finished, click the **Run** link found directly above the query results to view the job details.
 Any Reflections used will be shown on the page.

-## View Whether Queries Used Reflections[​](#view-whether-queries-used-reflections "Direct link to View Whether Queries Used Reflections")
+## View Whether Queries Used Reflections

 You can view the list of jobs on the Jobs page to find out whether queries were accelerated by Reflections.
 The Jobs page lists the jobs that ran queries, both queries from your data consumers and queries run within the Dremio user interface.